e-sites/Jsend/README.md

 		}
 	});

-Perhaps you prefer to work with an instance?
+Perhaps you prefer to work directly with an instance?
 Got that.

 	var xhr = new Jsend();
 	xhr.config.type = 'POST';
 	xhr.config.url = 'xhr.php';

-	// Somewhere in your events logic…
+	// Somewhere in your event delegation logic…
-	$('#adminpanel').on('click', 'button', function (e) {
+	$('#adminpanel').on('click', '.btn', function (e) {
 		xhr.post({foo: 'bar'}, function (data) {
 			// handle data
 		});